SatoryKono/bioactivity_data_acquisition/docs/sources/00-sources-architecture.md

 ## 4. Interaction with Schemas and Determinism Policy

 -   **Schema Invocation**: The `PipelineBase.validate()` method is the single point of invocation for Pandera validation.
 It is called after the `transform()` stage, meaning the normalizers have already processed the data.
--   **Determinism**: The determinism policy (stable sort keys, row hashing) is applied in the `export()` method of `PipelineBase`, *after* the data has been successfully validated by its Pandera schema.
+-   **Determinism**: The determinism policy (stable sort keys, row hashing) is applied in the `write()` method of `PipelineBase`, *after* the data has been successfully validated by its Pandera schema.
 This ensures that only clean, structured data is hashed and written to disk.

 ## 5. Error Handling and Retries